You must have seen black & white square-shaped barcodes on products, hoardings, and newspapers. These are QR Codes.

 Advantages of QR Codes over Barcodes

-a.
-Storage Capacity: QR Codes can store upto 7,089 numeric characters (without spaces).
-Or 2,953 alphanumeric characters with spaces and punctuation
+QR Codes can store up to 7,089 numeric characters (without spaces).
+This translates to 2,953 alphanumeric characters with spaces and punctuation.
+This amount is more than enough for most use cases.

-b.
-Smaller Size: For the same data, a QR Code takes up lesser space compared to a Barcode
+For the same data encoded, a QR Code takes up less space compared to a Barcode.
+Hence, QR Codes are especially better when the printing space is a constraint.

 Future of Barcoding